The Lead Singer Is a Finance Major

 Collin Walsh’s life changed as he walked home from class.
-He was on 32nd Street, on the edge of Drexel’s campus, and took a call from a representative at APA Agency, a booking and talent agency.
-Collin’s band, Grayscale, was being offered a deal to have APA represent them and book them on tours.
-Collin and his bandmates signed the deal and through that connection they signed a deal with Fearless Records.
+He was on 32nd Street, on the edge of Drexel’s campus, when he took a call from a representative at APA Agency, a booking and talent agency.
+Collin’s band, Grayscale, was being offered a deal to have APA represent them for tour booking.
+Collin and his bandmates signed the contract, and through that connection they were offered a deal with Fearless Records.
 Within the week Walsh went from being the lead singer of an independent local touring act to signing a record deal.
 “It was a crazy moment.
 It happened so quickly,” says Walsh.

 The life of a touring musician is certainly different than the average finance student’s, but Walsh noticed early on that the knowledge he had gained in his studies would cross over and actually prove to be an advantage.
 “Being in a band is no different than owning your own business.
 You have a product, you have a target market and you have distribution — you have all the elements of a business.
 But a lot of musicians don’t think of it that way,” explains Walsh.